menandmice/micetro_docs/guides/admin-manual/failover_management.rst

 Failover relationships for Windows DHCP servers are created without adding scopes to the relationship on creation.
 The scopes that should be part of the relationship are added later on with the "Add scope to failover" action.

 .. note::
-  Windows DHCP Failover Configurations can be managed from the Micetro Web Application .
+  Windows DHCP Failover Configurations can be managed from the Micetro Web Application.

   ISC DHCP and Kea DHCP Failover Configurations can only be managed from the Management Console.